The Decline of the South African Rail System by ANC and Black Governing After Apartheid

 Under apartied, the South African police could protect the rail system.
 However, after several decades under ANC rule, personal safety could not be provided, which led to a steep decline in passengers and passenger revenue.

-This video explains that the South African police and the private security firms could not stop the looting of the rail system.
+This video explains that the South African police and private security firms were unable to stop the looting of the rail system.

 More on this looting of the SA rail system is explained in the following quotation.